avaneesh/SpeedRacer/README.md

 * Use case #3.1: [Optional] User can 'thumbs up/down' a post
 * Use case #3.2: Feed is inititely scrollable, pull-to-refresh, auto-refresh
 * Use case #3.3: [Highly Desirable] Allow 'Sponsored posts' from Owner to be shown with stand-out characteristics [**TBD** how?]
 * Use case #3.4: [Desirable] A very intuitive sorting of posts - Dish vs Service.
-Appetiser vs deserts.
+Appetizer vs deserts.
 Most liked vs disliked etc

 **Posting a review**